rana-saeed/Trivia-API/backend/README.md

     1. An object with a single key, `questions`, that contains an array of object question of id, question, answer, diffuclty and category.
     2. An object with a single key, `categories`, that contains a object of id: category_string key:value pairs.
     3. A boolean `success`, indicating if questions retrieval from database was successful or not.
-    4. A string `current_category` indicating type of category we are currently displaying questions for.
+    4. A string `current_category`, indicating type of category we are currently displaying questions for.
 Value will be null in case no category specified.
-    5. An int `total_questions` indicating total number of questions per current page.
+    5. An int `total_questions`, indicating total number of questions per current page.

     6. A status code of `200` in case of success or `404` in case no questions or page found or `400` in case of invalid request (e.g. invalid category id).